NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 15. Brooklyn Nets

-Get: 2017 first round draft (lottery protected), Andrew Nicholson, and Marcus Thornton
+Get: 2017 first round draft (lottery protected), Andrew Nicholson and Marcus Thornton

 Give Up: Bojan Bogdanovic and Chris McCullough